samaxwell/SpringCloudMicroservices/README.md

 ### Observability

 The application uses Spring Sleuth to add Trace and Span Ids to all backend requests.
-Additionally, a baggage field called `app-session-id` (TODO: rename this) will be propegated from an (optional) inbound http request header of the same name.
-To log this baggage field with the other trace information, we need to override the log pattern and add it.
-The appropriate `logging.pattern.console' value is as follows:
+Additionally, a baggage field called `app-session-id` (TODO: rename this to `session-id`) will be propagated from an (optional) inbound http request header of the same name.
+To log this baggage field with the other trace information, we need to override the default logback log pattern and add the new field.
+The appropriate `logging.pattern.console` value is as follows:

 ```yaml